 There’s a young woman I know who passed right through my classroom and then entered the US Naval Academy.
-Be assured, I have never, ever had a student in fifteen years of teaching who made me more proud than this girl did because of the simple fact that she did something most people don’t have the strength, commitment, courage, the guts and endurance to do.
-That’s girlpower if I ever saw it and I preach about that shiz every day to the girls in my classes.
-As tough as I am, I could never do what she did.
+Be assured, I have never, ever had a student in fifteen years of teaching who made me more proud than this girl did, because of the simple fact that she did something most people don’t have the strength, commitment, courage, the guts and endurance to do.
+That’s girlpower if I ever saw it, and I preach about that shiz every day to the girls in my classes.
+As tough as I am, I could never, ever do what she did.

-Single mothers are another class of badasses and if you ask me, they sit at the right hand of God, make no mistake.
-Childless women with accomplished careers are also worthy of admiration and they advance women as a whole more than any piece of legislation ever could.
-Women who have children, who are married and who also work…all super human because they are filling the traditional roles of both male and female.
+Single mothers are another class of badasses, and if you ask me, they sit at the right hand of God, make no mistake.
+Childless women with accomplished careers are also worthy of admiration, and they advance women as a whole more than any piece of legislation ever could.
+Women who have children, especially those who are married and who also work…all super human, because they are filling the traditional roles of both male and female heads of a family.

-Stereotypes are sometimes true unfortunately, but I hope to change perspectives on this one misconception: I want people to expand their worldviews a little on what it means to be a Feminist.
-I will continue to try to do this in my classroom, where I encourage girls to be whoever they want to be, without labels.
+Stereotypes are sometimes true, unfortunately, but I hope to change perspectives on this one misconception: I want people to expand their world views a little on what it means to be a Feminist.
+I will continue to try to do this in my classroom, where I encourage girls to be whomever they want to be, without labels.
 I wish being a Feminist simply meant that you are proud of being a woman because I certainly am.